What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Do We Do as California Estate Planning and Trust Administration Attorneys?

-The lawyers and staff at CunninghamLegal help people plan for some of the most critical times in their lives and then guide them through when those times come.
+The lawyers and staff at CunninghamLegal provide a guide to estate planning for some of the most critical times in their lives and then guide them through when those times come.
 While the intricacies of estate planning might seem daunting, its importance is paramount.
 It essentially involves crafting a comprehensive strategy for the disposition of your assets after your departure.
-This well-structured plan not only aids in circumventing potential family disagreements, but also allows for the avoidance of a lengthy and costly probate procedure.
+This well-structured plan not only aids in circumventing potential family disagreements after a major life event, but also allows for the avoidance of a lengthy and costly probate procedure.

 We have offices throughout California with expert estate planning, tax planning, and real estate transaction attorneys.
 We invite you to contact us for help and advice.
 We offer in-person, phone, and virtual appointments.
 Just call (866) 988-3956 or book an appointment online.